 Before connecting the units in parallel or in series, configure each for master or slave (see PAR.
 2.8.4), and save for power up.
 Then turn off the units and proceed with the parallel or series connection.
-Figures 2-11 (local sensing) and 2-12 (remote sensing) show the connections for three parallel-connected units; Figures 2-13 (local sensing) and 2-14 (remote sensing) show the connections for three series-connected units.
-These figures allow other configurations, e.g., five parallel-connected units or two series connected units, etc. to be easily deduced.
-Figure 2-19 shows the connections for a typical 3 X 2 (two parallel branches each consisting of three series-connected units) configuration, as well as simplified diagrams showing required arrangements for 2 X 2.
-Consult factory for configurations requiring more than two units in parallel or series.
+Figures 2-12 (local sensing) and 2-13 (remote sensing) show the connections for three parallel-connected units; connections for two in parallel can be easily deduced.
+Figures 2-14 (local sensing) and 2-15 (remote sensing) show the connections for two series-connected units.

 CAUTION: For both parallel and series configurations, remove links between (COM S) and (COM OUT) terminals of all slaves to prevent damage to the unit and maintain system accuracy.
-Make sure to accurately follow Figures 2-11 through 2-14 for proper connection of the units.
+Make sure to accurately follow Figures 2-12 through 2-15 for proper connection of the units.